gjahesh/foofactors/README.md

 1. Rscripts for functions are in `R` folder
 2. Tests for functions are in the `test` folder
 3. Documentation could be found in DESCRIPTION file and `vignette` folder
+4. You could always look at the help file by typing `?function name` example:`?fgap_coefs`